FMagnani/DR_RGCN/README.md

 `/home/user/projects/DRKG` and `/home/user/projects/FB15k-237`, "raw_dir" is "/home/user/projects" and the name of the dataset is given to `link.py` as an argument.

 ## How to use the script
+The code is based on [DGL (Deep Graph Library)](https://www.dgl.ai/) with PyTorch backend (1.10).
+Other dependencies are: rdflib, pandas, tqdm, TorchMetrics.
+There it a yml file for replicating the environment.
 It's enough to
 1. Set the "raw_dir" variable in `link.py` (only once) and save the dataset into `raw_dir/name`
 2. Run `python link.py --dataset name`